ivankp/mcfm_promc_patch/README.md

 This is done with `sed` commands.

 # Credits
-[Sergei Chekanov](https://github.com/chekanov) for designing the [promc](https://github.com/chekanov/ProMC) format and the original implementation code for writing promc ntuples in MCFM.
+[Sergei Chekanov](https://github.com/chekanov) for designing the [promc](https://github.com/chekanov/ProMC) format and the original code for writing promc ntuples in MCFM.

 [Kyle Strand](https://github.com/kyletstrand) for the original implementation of [FortPro](https://github.com/kyletstrand/FortranProMC).